MTD2A/MTD2A/README.md

 ![](https://img.shields.io/github/license/MTD2A/MTD2A)
 ![](https://img.shields.io/badge/YouTube-FF0000?style=flat&logo=youtube&logoColor=white)

 MTD2A is a collection of user friendly advanced and functional C++ classes - building blocks - for time-controlled handling of input and output.
 The library is intended for Arduino enthusiasts without much programming experience, who are interested in electronics control and automation, and model trains as a hobby.
-The library support parallel processing and asynchronous execution.

 ### Common to all building blocks are:
+• Support parallel processing and synchronous execution.
 • They support a wide range of input sensors and output devices <br/>
 • Are simple to use to build complex solutions with few commands <br/>
 • They operate non-blocking, process-oriented and state-driven <br/>